 Peninsula Leisure will develop a training and induction program that will ensure all employees understand their responsibilities and how they can contribute to a child safe culture.
 This will include a variety of resources including online learning platform, facilitated sessions, information videos and other learning resources.
+All employees will be required to complete refresher training around child safety annually.
 Expected and appropriate behaviour by employees in relation to child safety is clearly defined within the PL Code of Conduct policy which all employees are required to agree and adhere to.
 Any breaches of the Code of Conduct may result in disciplinary action and in serious cases may include termination of employment.
+A specific Child Safe Code of Conduct policy is under development.